open-telemetry/opentelemetry-log-collection/operator/builtin/input/file/design.md

 As implied by the name, Readers are responsible for consuming data as it is written to a file.

 Before a Reader begins consuming, it will seek the file's last known offset.
-Then it will begine reading from there.
+If no offset is known for the file, then the Reader will seek either the beginning or end of the file, according to the `start_at` setting.
+It will then begin reading from there.

 While a file is shorter than the length of a fingerprint, its Reader will continuously append to the fingerprint, as it consumes newly written data.

-A Reader consumes a file using an `bufio.Scanner`, with the Scanner's buffer size defined by the `max_log_size` setting, and the Scanner's split func defined by the `multiline` setting.
+A Reader consumes a file using a `bufio.Scanner`, with the Scanner's buffer size defined by the `max_log_size` setting, and the Scanner's split func defined by the `multiline` setting.

 As each log is read from the file, it is decoded according to the `encoding` function, and then emitted from the operator.

-The Reader's offset is updated accordingly when a log is emitted.
+The Reader's offset is updated accordingly whenever a log is emitted.

 ### Persistence

 Readers are always instantiated with an open file handle.
-Eventually, the file handle is closed, but the Reader is not discarded.
+Eventually, the file handle is closed, but the Reader is not immediately discarded.
 Rather, it is maintained for a fixed number of "poll cycles" (see Polling section below) as a reference to the file's metadata, which may be useful for detecting files that have been moved or copied, and for recalling metadata such as the file's previous path.

 Readers are maintained for a fixed period of time, and then discarded.